RobustInsight/ConstScene/README.md

 ```

-For detailed information on dataset structure and annotation format, refer to the [Dataset Documentation](dataset/README.md).

 ## Code
 The code is available in the `code` folder.
 It includes scripts for training, evaluation, and other relevant tasks.